Azraelx0/SEC335/Week3/LOLBins.md

 ### Documenting an LOLBin
-The format to be used in this write-up will be as follows:
+The format used in this write-up will be as follows:

-Command ```whoami /all```

-Screenshot
+Command:

+Screenshot:

-What the output reveals to an attacker
+What the Output Reveals to an Attacker:

+MITRE ATT&CK Technique: